Skip Navigation

 PROCESS MEASURES:

-• Number of pediatric practices that adopt and implement SDM tools and process as part of their standard of care.
+• Number of pediatric practices trained by Title V adopt and implement SDM tools and process as part of their standard of care.
 (Shows the spread and scale of the approach)

-• Number of children and families who participate in SDM discussions with their pediatricians regarding treatment options, goals, and preferences.
+• Number of children and families who participate in SDM discussion focus groups led by Title V regarding treatment options, goals, and preferences.
 (Indicates the reach and engagement of the population served)

 Quadrant 2: